Clyburn says Barr's remark comparing lockdowns to slavery is 'the most ridiculous, tone-deaf, God-awful thing I've ever heard' - KESQ

 The comparison from Barr stands out for its unique absurdity given both the history of slavery and the present reality of public health struggles to contain coronavirus.
 The lockdowns — which were implemented by states, not the federal government, early in the pandemic — aimed to save lives in the absence of a national robust testing and tracing system to contain the spread of the virus.
 Slavery was the systemic degradation, kidnapping and torture of human beings legally treated as property for centuries.

+Republican Texas Sen. John Cornyn, who sits on the judiciary committee, similarly said he wouldn’t have used the same words as Barr, but noted he believes “some of the lockdowns have been arbitrary and inconsistent, and I think there are civil liberty concerns.”

+Sen. Ted Cruz, however, had no issue with Barr’s comments, saying that the lockdowns have had “no precedent in modern times.”
+The Texas Republican added, “Washington Democrats have advocated massive and draconian shutdowns for political reasons not driven by medical science but their partisan desire to defeat the President in November.”

-Clyburn, who represents South Carolina, also went on to blast President Donald Trump, saying both he and Barr are “absolutely tone-deaf to what it takes to be great leaders.
+Clyburn, who represents South Carolina, also went on to blast President Donald Trump during his interview, saying both he and Barr are “absolutely tone-deaf to what it takes to be great leaders.
 They are driving this country into a direction that no one ever thought they would see in our lifetime.”

 Clyburn also criticized Trump over his handling of the coronavirus pandemic, claiming that if his administration is “going about the business of doing what is necessary to protect the people of this great country, we would be beyond this pandemic by now.”

-Note: This story has been updated to include comments from Republican lawmakers on Barr’s remarks.